 St. Thomas University is an exclusively undergraduate liberal arts institution with an innovative curriculum that emphasizes strong teaching and cross-disciplinary learning.
 The well-regarded journalism school hosts guest speakers through the Dalton Camp Lecture in Journalism.
 The university teaches a diverse student population; students come from 42 countries.

-STU has the rare advantage of being a small university where it’s easy to recognize fellow students and professors, while also offering access to the social and academic amenities, including the library and student centre, at the nearby—and much larger—University of New Brunswick.
+STU has the rare advantage of being a small university where it’s easy to recognize fellow students and professors.
+It also offers access to social and academic amenities, including the library and student centre, at the nearby—and much larger—University of New Brunswick.
 The cozy campus offers inspiring study spots, such as the Great Hall or the study hall in Margaret Norrie McCain Hall, complete with leather chairs and copper-domed lamps.

-• Law, Politics and Society: A flexible interdisciplinary exploration of the relationship between law, political life and Canadian society.
+• Law, Politics and Society: This flexible interdisciplinary program explores the relationship between law, political life and Canadian society.
 It examines the nature of law and its influence on Canadians.

-• Human Rights: An introduction to the philosophical, political and legal foundation of human rights; students in the moot court class gain courtroom experience by travelling to competitions and arguing Supreme Court cases in front of judges.
+• Human Rights: This program introduces students to the philosophical, political and legal foundation of human rights.
+Students in the moot court class travel to competitions and argue Supreme Court cases in front of judges.

 • Communications and Public Policy: Topics include making policy in the information age, ethics and social responsibility, and public policy and media.
 Internships are offered in the public and private sectors.

 • Wrongful Conviction!: Students examine factors that contribute to wrongful convictions, along with outcomes and remedies.